filecoin-project/lotus-docs/content/en/docs/storage-providers/index-provider.md

 ---
-title: "Index Provider"
+title: "Index provider"
-description: "Index Provider is the backbone of content routing in FileCoin network: it advertises the availability of the content provided by a storage provider to indexer nodes."
+description: "Index provider is the backbone of content routing in Filecoin network: it advertises the availability of the content provided by a storage provider to indexer nodes."
 lead: "The index provider generates advertisements from the deals made by a storage provider and announces changes to the indexer nodes for further processing."
 draft: true
 menu: